itteco/oembed2/4 - Embed MIME types.md

 4. Parent window receives new iframe size and adjusts the sizes of iframe container.

-The following name convention constitues the spec:
+The following name convention constitutes the spec:

 - `windowId` and `height` for the parameters
 - `register` and `resize` for the events.